Skip to main content

 • 1400-1418 36790

-A Standardized Quantitative Risk Assessment Model For Legacy Wells Complying With US EPA CFR And NORSOK D-010 In CCS/CCUS Projects
+A Standardized Quantitative Risk Assessment Model for Legacy Wells Complying With U.S. Code of Federal Regulations (CFR) and NORSOK D-010 in Carbon Sequestration Projects

 W. Utaman, T. Nguyen, W. Ampomah, V. Nguyen, New Mexico Inst-Mining & Tech